infinityworks/snow-cannon/README.md

 Now we have our state infrastructure we can begin Terraforming Snowflake and its AWS counterparts.

 ## Provisioning Snowflake resources
 Some resources are dependent on others already existing, for example schemas belong to databases, and stages belong to a schema within a database; thus we must deploy resources in a specific order.
-They have not been linked through modules and outputs as this causes deployment and destruction conflicts; for example, a non-existing database would be created if a schema linked to it was created first, this would mean the state information for the database is in the schema state file and we cannot independently modify said database - therefore they are referred to as variables since snowflake appears to look for existence of names, not IDs.
+They have not been linked through modules and outputs as this causes deployment and destruction conflicts; for example, a non-existing database would be created if a schema linked to it was created first, this would mean the state information for the database is in the schema state file and we cannot independently modify said database - therefore they are referred to using the remote state output and snowflake appears to look for existence of names, not IDs.
 With this knowledge we must respect a deployment order:

 1. RBAC
 1. Databases